PingOne

 Authentication policies

-Authentication policies dictate how the user’s identity will be verified.
+Authentication policies dictate how the user’s identity is verified.
 For example, a single-factor authentication policy requires a single piece of evidence to verify a user’s identity, such as a password.
-A multi-factor policy could require evidence to verify a user’s identity, such as a TOTP authenticator app, FIDO2 biometrics, a push notification sent to the user’s mobile device, or a one-time passcode sent over SMS, voice or email.
+A multi-factor policy could require evidence to verify a user’s identity, such as a Time-based One-Time Password (TOTP) authenticator app, FIDO2 biometrics, a push notification sent to the user’s mobile device, or a one-time passcode sent over SMS, voice or email.
 You can also use multi-factor authentication to set up passwordless authentication.
-You can determine whether users who do not have any enrolled MFA devices are permitted to bypass the MFA flow, or are blocked from sign-on.
+You can determine whether users who don’t have any enrolled multi-factor authentication (MFA) devices can bypass the MFA flow, or are blocked from sign-on.

-For each authentication policy, you can set a condition that determines whether the policy will be applied.
+For each authentication policy, you can set a condition that determines when it applies.
 For example, the Single_Factor policy can include a condition that requires users to sign on if the most recent sign-on occurred more than eight hours ago.
-If no conditions are specified, users will be required to sign on every time they access the application.
+If no conditions are specified, users are required to sign on every time they access the application.